connectomicslab/connectomemapper3/docs/runonhpc.rst

 .. parsed-literal::
     $ singularity pull library://connectomicslab/default/connectomemapper-bidsapp:|release|

-If you prefer, you can still build the Singularity image on your side using one of the 2 methods described in `Conversion to a Singularity image <simg_conversion>`_.
+If you prefer, you can still build the Singularity image on your side using one of the 2 methods described in :ref:`Conversion to a Singularity image <simg_conversion>`.

-A list of useful singularity command can be found in `Useful singularity commands <singularity-cmds>`_.
+A list of useful singularity command can be found in :ref:`Useful singularity commands <singularity-cmds>`.
 For more documentation about Singularity, please check the `official documentation website <https://sylabs.io/docs/>`_.

 .. _run_singularity: